raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 Moreover, your program is not allowed to run another program or any command that you would normally type into the terminal window of the Raspberry Pi, such as `vcgencmd`.

-### CPU Temperature
+### CPU temperature

 It is common to see people use a subprocess to measure the CPU's temperature.
-However we recommend using the [CPU Temperature](https://gpiozero.readthedocs.io/en/stable/api_other.html#cputemperature) interface provided by GPIO Zero:
+However, we recommend using the [CPU Temperature](https://gpiozero.readthedocs.io/en/stable/api_other.html#cputemperature) interface provided by GPIO Zero:

 ```python
 from gpiozero import CPUTemperature